-The bond insurers now participating in the restructuring deal are Assured Guaranty and National Public Finance Guarantee.
+The bond insurers participating in the restructuring deal were said to be operating units of Assured Guaranty and National Public Finance Guarantee.
 An official with knowledge of the negotiations said a third bond insurer with a smaller exposure, Syncora Guarantee, might join the process later.